 Based on the address you entered into IdentityWorks, the service searches your local sex offender registry lists to see if anyone on this list lives near you.
 It also alerts you if your name appears on any sex offender list, so you can dispute it.

 IdentityWorks does not list its parameters for searching your neighborhood regarding the sex offender list.
-I don’t know if IdentityWorks is searching within 100 yards, 1 mile, or 3 miles from my address.
+I don’t know if IdentityWorks is searching within 100 yards, one mile, or three miles from my address.
 Some other ID theft protection services that offer sex offender registry searches allow you to determine the distance over which the search should take place, and it would be nice if IdentityWorks also offered this capability.

 Social media monitoring

 IdentityWorks offers social media network monitoring, which watches for dangerous activity on your social media accounts.
 However, it is not easy to find this feature.

 On the Protection section of the dashboard, click the Monitored Items button.
 Scroll down until you see the social media section.
 You then can tell IdentityWorks which networks it should track for you.
 Once you activate a social media network by moving the slider button, you must provide your login information for your social media account to give Experian IdentityWorks access to it.
 You can track:

 To see any alerts related to social media, click the bell icon at the top right corner of the dashboard.
 On the Alert Types drop-down menu, click on Social.
 You will then see any alerts.

 If you think you may be facing an identity theft situation as an Experian IdentityWorks subscriber, you can call IdentityWorks to receive help from a case specialist.

 Unfortunately, IdentityWorks does not make finding the contact information as easy as it should.
 From the Protection section of the dashboard, scroll to the bottom of the page.
 Click on the More About Your Coverage link.
 Along the right side of the screen, you’ll see a window that tells you how to contact IdentityWorks.